 Online New Hire Packet

-The tax documents and Form I-9 must be completed on or before your first day of employment.
-To comply with federal law, we must verify the identity and employment authorization of each person we hire, and retain a Form I-9 for each employee.
+The Form I-9 must be completed in SuccessFactors on your first day of employment.
+Employees will receive a welcome letter in their personal email prior to their start date with a link to complete their Form I-9 electronically in SuccessFactors.
+To comply with federal law, we must verify the identity and employment authorization of each person we hire and retain a Form I-9 for each employee.
 Indiana state government is an E-verify employer.
 E-Verify is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States and is completed with Form I-9.
 You must supply your original, unexpired documents along with this form.
 Photocopies do not meet the requirement.
-Refer to page five of the Form I-9 to read a list of acceptable documents.
-Complete these forms and return them to your agency’s HR team or payroll department.
+Refer to the Form I-9 acceptable documents list to determine which documents to bring for employment verification.

 Benefits includes information on health, vision and dental insurance; life insurance, HSA’s flexible spending accounts, prescriptions, and the non-tobacco use agreement.
 You are not required to enroll in benefits at the time of hire.
 If you choose not to enroll, your next opportunity to enroll will be during the annual open enrollment period.
 Please use the quick step guide when enrolling into your state benefits.

 Have questions about your current benefits or are you unsure of what is included with your health coverage?
 Contact the SPD Benefits Hotline for any questions or issues with your coverage at 317-232-1167 (within Indianapolis) or toll-free at 877-248-0007 (outside Indianapolis).
-Click here to be redirected to the Benefits homepage.
+Click to visit the Benefits homepage.

 - Instructions for New Employee Benefits Enrollment

 - Benefits New Hire Enrollment Quick Step Guide

 - Wellness Program Overview flyer: PRINT | DIGITAL